splunk/public-o11y-docs/gdi/opentelemetry/zero-config.rst

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation provides several packages that automatically instrument your back-end applications and services to capture and report distributed traces and metrics to the Splunk Distribution of OpenTelemetry Collector, and then on to Splunk APM.

-The following diagram demonstrates the process of manually instrumenting your applications compared to the process of using zero-config to instrument your applications:
+The following diagram demonstrates the process of manually instrumenting your applications compared to the process of using zero configuration auto instrumentation to instrument your applications:

 .. mermaid::

    flowchart TB
       subgraph "Manual instrumentation"
-      A[Install the Splunk \n Distribution of
+      A["Install the Splunk \n Distribution of
-      OpenTelemetry Collector \n agent for your integration]
+      OpenTelemetry Collector \n agent for your integration"]

-      B[Set variables \n to export your data]
+      B["Follow guided setup instructions \n to configure your environment"]

-      C[Configure environment \n to run the agent]
+      C["Deploy the Splunk Distribution of \n OpenTelemetry Collector"]

-      D[Run your application]
+      D["Run your application"]

       A --> B --> C --> D
       end